z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_06_SomeDetails.md

 +-------------+
 ```

-By default the DATA section, which contains initialised data values, and the BSS
+By default the DATA section, which contains initialised variables, and the BSS
-section, which contains uninitialised data values, sit directly above the
+section, which contains uninitialised variables, sit directly above the
 compiled code.
 The bigger the code gets, the higher in memory these sections are
 placed.
 The heap, which is the area of memory Z88DK's "malloc" allocates memory
 from, sits between the BSS section and the stack.
 In a C program which malloc()s
-and free()s working memory as it runs this heap area is the program's "working
+and free()s working memory as it runs, this heap area is the program's "dynamic
 memory."

 So far in this series we've used the default values for the runtime